 - the SCA orders the undertaking(s) to cease the infringement under penalty of a fine;

-- the SCA sues the undertaking(s) before the Patent and Market Court;
+- the SCA bring action against the undertaking(s) before the Patent and Market Court;

 - if the undertaking concerned consents and does not contest the SCA’s statement of objection, the SCA issues a fine order (a binding settlement which can be appealed); or

 - the SCA drops the investigation without further actions.

 What is the process for negotiating a settlement, plea bargain or other negotiated resolution?
 Do such resolutions require court or other approval?

 The SCA has the authority to issue a fine order corresponding to a binding settlement only in cases where the facts are uncontested and there is a sufficiently clear infringement, allowing for a simplified and expedited process.
 The system of fine orders is built on a voluntary basis but does not entail any element of plea bargain or negotiated solution.
 The settlement can be appealed to the Patent and Market Court within one year of written confirmation.